Avoiding harmful chemicals in baby productsAdvice for parents

 But there are other chemicals that are either known to disrupt, or are suspected of disrupting, brain development in the womb.
 These include the bisphenols, phthalates, per- and polyfluorinated substances (PFAS) and some pesticides.
 Some of these chemicals have been restricted, but others are still found in products in widespread use, such as furniture, food packaging, toys, cosmetics and paint.

 See our page on the health impacts of endocrine disruptors for more information.
-Read more about the impact of harmful chemicals on brain development in our report ‘No Brainer: the impact of chemicals on children’s brain development: a cause for concern and a need for action’.
+Read more about the impact of harmful chemicals on brain development in our report ‘No Brainer: the impact of chemicals on children’s brain development: a cause for concern and a need for action’ and in our factsheet (pdf).

 Harmful chemicals and fertility